PeterC-B/COM2020-TeamProject/README.md

 ### Routing:
 #### Assignees: Max, James
+Max started off with looking at OpenSteetMap Networks (OSMnx) which allowed us to create a map view and download all of the edges and nodes for our chosen spot into CSV files for future use.
+It also allows us to find all of the nearby features that are needed for our scoring, including:

+ - Lighting
+ - Places you can drink in
+ - Greenery
+ - The distance of each edge
+ - The amenities that act as our key nodes to go to and from

+OSMnx also allows us to generate the geometry for each edge and node, which is useful for generating our map data inside our website.

+Eventually we just use OSMnx to generate the necessary files for our project, and don't use it for anything else.

 ### Database:
 #### Assignees: Max, Peter, Charlotte
+Peter started this off by creating a Docker container using Postgres SQL to store our information in, which can be hosted using AWS so would be ideal for our project.
+Charlotte then created an Entity Relationship Diagram for our data tables and planned out the relationships.
+Peter initially created the nodes and edges tables using Flask SQL.
+Max then finished off the edges and nodes table, and created the missions model.
+Charlotte then completed the mission_progress and location models with appropriate relationships as per her ERD.

+Max then tested the SQL with Docker implementation and made sure the models worked well.

 ### Scoring / Weighting:
 #### Assignees: James, Max

 ### Deployment
 #### Assignees: Eleanor, Peter